Luchtfoto Museum Catharijneconvent

 *A surcharge may apply to temporary exhibitions.

 Our temporary exhibitions are fully accessible for English-speaking visitors.
-For the permanent collection, a free visitor's guide is available in English, French, German and Spanish.
+For the permanent collection, a free audio guide is available in English.

 Groups, tour operators & facilities